 Higher Education Support Amendment –

-The History Council of New South Wales has made a submission to the Dept of Education, Skills and Employment (DESA) on the exposure draft for Higher Education Support Amendment (Job-ready Graduates and Supporting Regional and Remote Students) Bill 2020.
+The joint History Councils of Australia (HCA) has made a submission to the Dept of Education, Skills and Employment (DESA) on the exposure draft for Higher Education Support Amendment (Job-ready Graduates and Supporting Regional and Remote Students) Bill 2020.
 In part it reads:

 “We strongly oppose the proposed increase in the cost of Humanities degrees, including degrees in History, the price of which would more than double for students.
 We particularly resist the contention that these majors do not produce “job-ready” graduates.
 No evidence is produced to support this claim, and much is available to contradict it.